segarciat/python-tutorial/00-Getting-Started/08-The-Python-Command.md

 Python 3.12.5
 ```

-Recall that command-line programs often provide a default behavior, and may also accept command-line arguments or options that change that default behavior.
-The `python` command
+Recall that command-line programs often provide a default behavior, and
+may also accept command-line arguments or options that change that default
-is no different.
+behavior.
+The `python` command is no different.

-## The Python REPL
+## Running Python Interactively: The Python REPL

-If you run Python with no arguments, like so:
+If you run `python` with no arguments, like so:

 ```bash
 python
 ```

-Then, you will be presented a prompt similar to this:
+Then, you will be presented with a welcome message and a *prompt*, similar to this:

 ```text
 Python 3.12.4 (main, Jun  8 2024, 18:29:57) [GCC 11.4.0] on linux